 Autocorrelation, as a statistical concept, is also known as serial correlation.
 It is often used with the autoregressive-moving-average model (ARMA) and autoregressive-integrated-moving-average model (ARIMA).
-The analysis of autocorrelation helps to find repeating periodic patterns, which can be used as a tool of technical analysis in the capital markets.
+The analysis of autocorrelation helps to find repeating periodic patterns, which can be used as a tool for technical analysis in the capital markets.

 - Autocorrelation, also known as serial correlation, refers to the degree of correlation of the same variables between two successive time intervals.